tawanda-profuse/css-article/README.md

 The function named **timer** takes care of the conditional logic of the clock.
 For example, when the seconds reach 0, the minutes should decrease by 1 and vice-versa.
 Calling this function inside an Event Listener will execute the contents of the code block.
 An important aspect of making the clock run, is the **setInverval()** method; JavaScript's in-built timer.
 It executes the contents of it's body `{}` in milliseconds which are specified as a callback parameter.
 In this case it's 1000 which is equal to 1 second.

-CSS is a fantastic tool because without it our web pages look dull.
-This web page makes use of CSS position absolute to place the elements as we want them.
+CSS is a fantastic tool because our web pages look dull without it.
+This web page uses CSS position absolute to place the elements as we want.
 The source code is available on [GitHub](https://github.com/tawanda-profuse/css-article).

 ### Thank you for reading